ChatBees/netlify-plugin-chatbees/README.md

 <img src="https://i.postimg.cc/7L63gYXg/Screenshot-2024-01-31-at-11-00-23-PM.png" alt="drawing" width="800"/>

-## How does it work?
-ChatBees executes two functions when your website is deployed:

-1. ChatBees generates a personalized AI assistant that is integrated into your website
-2. ChatBees scans your website content to train the AI assistant, ensuring it is knowledgeable about the information presented on your site.

-Additionally, with each deployment, ChatBees updates your AI assistant to reflect the most current content available on your site.

 ## Installation
 We're working on getting ChatBees plugin listed on Netlify to simplify the installation process.
 Meanwhile, please follow [File-based installation](https://docs.netlify.com/integrations/build-plugins/#configure-settings) and add the following configuration to your ```netlify.toml```